 To moisturize your hair using flaxseed oil, your hair must be clean.
 It doesn’t matter if it is wet or dry.
-They also need to be free of residues of other hair products, like petroleum and silicon, which hinders absorption of the oil.
+They also need to be free of residues of other hair products, like petroleum and silicon, which hinder the absorption of the oil.

 The oil must be warm before application.
-Simply pour a small amount on your palm and rub your hands together.
+Pour a small amount on your palm and rub your hands together.
 Then, spread it on your hair.

-If you are looking for a more intense moisturizing, you can leave the oil overnight and rinse it the next morning, using plenty of water and only conditioner.
+If you are looking for a more intense moisturizing, you can leave the oil overnight and rinse it the following day, using plenty of water and only conditioner.

 You can also add flaxseed oil to your moisturizing mask, mixing it well and applying it following instructions.

 Watch The Following Video about How to Apply Flaxseed Oil on Hair

 You can use flaxseed oil to restore hair tips by adding a few drops of it to your leave-in conditioner.
 You can also pour a bit of this oil in a spray bottle, spraying it on the hair tips when they feel dry.
 You can use it on wet or dry hair.

 - Banana for Hair